 • It is preferred that all loading docks are located at the rear of the building; however they may be located at the side of the building as noted herein.
-For those sites that adjoin residential property along Garrison Drive, loading docks are encourgaed to be located on the sides of the building away from Garrison Drive when appropriately screened from public roads, and approved by the DRB and MPC staff.
-Where the size and/or shape of the building and property, or some physical characteristic of the property (i.e., topography, wetlands, sinkholes, etc.), make it infeasible to locate a loading dock at the rear of a building, the loading dock may be located at the side of a building providing that landscaping is used to screen the loading dock from neighboring properties and public rights-of-way.
+For those sites that adjoin property within the Shackelford Estates development, loading docks may be located on the side of the building when appropriately screened from public roads, and approved by the DRB and MPC staff.
+Where the size and/ or shape of the building and property, or some physical characteristic of the property (i.e., topography, wetlands, sinkholes, etc.), make it infeasible to locate a loading dock at the rear of a building, the loading dock may be located at the side of a building providing that landscaping is used to screen the loading dock from neighboring properties and public rights-of-way.